Wither Hills Farm Park

 On December 26, 2000, a devastating fire swept through the Wither Hills, destroying farmland, and much of the efforts at reforestation.
 Some estimates suggested that it would take at least ten years to recover from the damage.

-The Marlborough District Council manages much of the land for a recreational park and have constructed a network of recreational walking and cycle tracks and implemented a conservation and restoration programme for the remaining bush remnants.
+The Marlborough District Council owns and manages much of the Wither Hills as a working farm and recreational park and have constructed a network of recreational walking and cycle tracks and implemented a conservation and restoration programme for the remaining bush remnants.

 Extensive planting of native species has been done from the Redwood Street entrance to the farm park up the Sutherland Stream catchment.
 Species include harakeke (flax), hebes, lancewoods, coprosmas, cabbage trees, manuka and Marlborough's iconic rock daisy (Pachystegia insignis) among others.